rcruz04/configure-ad/README.md

 </p>
   <h3>Create the Domain Controller VM (Windows Server 2022) named “DC-1”</h3>
 <p>
 In the Azure Portal, set up Windows Server 2022 in a resource group named "AD-Lab" or another name for the project.
-Name the VM "DC-1" for domain conteroller one and put the VM in the resource group.
+Name the VM "DC-1" for domain controller one and put the VM in the resource group.
 </p>
 <br />